JiffyN/todolist-v2/README.md

 # todolist-v2

-version 2 of ToDo List app using MongoDB
+version 2 of ToDo List app using MongoDB Atlas and Heroku server